brettmillerb/Pester-Wiki/Mock.md

 DESCRIPTION
 --------------
-This creates new behavior for any existing command within the scope of a Describe block.
-The function allows you to specify a ScriptBlock that will become the commands new behavior.
+This creates new behavior for any existing command within the scope of a Describe or Context block.
+The function allows you to specify a script block that will become the command's new behavior.

-Optionally you may create a Parameter Filter which will examine the parameters passed to the mocked command and will invoke the mocked behavior only if the values of the parameter values pass the filter.
-If they do not, the original command implementation will be invoked instead of the mock.
+Optionally, you may create a Parameter Filter which will examine the parameters passed to the mocked command and will invoke the mocked behavior only if the values of the parameter values pass the filter.
+If they do not, the original command implementation will be invoked instead of a mock.

 You may create multiple mocks for the same command, each using a different ParameterFilter.
 ParameterFilters will be evaluated in reverse order of their creation.
 The last one created will be the first to be evaluated.
 The mock of the first filter to pass will be used.
 The exception to this rule are Mocks with no filters.
 They will always be evaluated last since they will act as a "catch all" mock.

 Mocks can be marked Verifiable.
 If so, the Assert-VerifiableMocks can be used to check if all Verifiable mocks were actually called.
 If any verifiable mock is not called, Assert-VerifiableMocks will throw an exception and indicate all mocks not called.

-The SUT (code being tested) that calls the actual commands that you have mocked must not be executing from inside a module.
-Otherwise, the mocked commands will not be invoked and the real commands will run.
-The SUT must be in the same Script scope as the test.
-So it must be either dot sourced, in the same file, or in a script file.
+If you wish to mock commands that are called from inside a script module, you can do so by using the -ModuleName parameter to the Mock command.
+This injects the mock into the specified module.
+If you do not specify a module name, the mock will be created in the same scope as the test script.
+You may mock the same command multiple times, in different scopes, as needed.
+Each module's mock maintains a separate call history and verified status.

 PARAMETERS
 ----------